-Welcome to the 2011-2012 school year!!
+Welcome!!
 You've made your way to my D97 web site.
 Here you can find out a bit about me and a bit about Beye School.

 I came to Beye School in 1987 after graduating from Northwestern University with a Bachelor's Degree in music education.
 For fifteen years I loved and looked forward to teaching general and instrumental music at Beye (with some limited teaching at Mann & Longfellow early on).
 I established the chorus, band, jazz band drama club and Gospel Choir at Beye School.
 I also had the opportunity to serve as a building rep, Vice-President and President of the Oak Park Teachers' Association.
 In 1997 I earned a Master's Degree in School Administration from Concordia University.